fonseca-erika/AWS/Configuring Jupyter Notebook Server.md

 On the Review Instance Launch choose Launch.
 You're going to be asked to choose a key pair to launch your instance, choose if you want to create a new one or use an existing and click Launch Instances.

+In the navigation pane for the VPC Dashboard, choose Elastic IPs, and then select the Elastic IP address from the list, and then choose Actions, Associate address.

+Select the Instance option, then select the Ubuntu EC2 instance that you created, and then choose Associate.

 ### 2.2 Configuring the Jupyter Notebook server

-<i><b>Remark: </b> JupyterLab can be installed using conda or pip, and in this tutorial our alternative chosen is to use pip.</i>
+<i><b>Remark: </b> JupyterLab can be installed using conda or pip, and in this tutorial our alternative chosen is to use pip.
+Remember that pip is package that manages the installation of other packages written in Python.</i>

 Connect to the Ubuntu EC2 instance an run the following command line:

 sudo apt update

+Use the following command to check if python is installed on your environment:

+python3 --version

+If it's not installed, run the following command:

+sudo apt-get install python3

+It's necessary to import pip and after install Jupyter, as it's done i the following command lines:

+python3 -m pip install --upgrade pip python3 -m pip install jupyter

+To run the Jupyter notebook server you can use the following command line:

-To make your server reachable through internet you need to configue id jupyter notebook --ip=0.0.0.0
+nohup jupyter notebook --ip=0.0.0.0

+<i><b>Remark:</b>
+- if you neglect the ip parameter the server will run only in the local host;
-To guarantee that your Jupyter Notebook server will not be terminated when you close you session, and to run it in background you need to: nohup jupyter notebook --ip=0.0.0.0 &
+- to guarantee that your Jupyter Notebook server will not be terminated when you close you ssh session, and to run it in background you need to:</i>

+Now, you can try to access your Jupyter Notebook server through your web browser, using the the port and token provided by the configuration.
+If it fails, try to review the security group configuration.

 ### 2.3 Configuring virtual environment